ianchengtw/sparrow-py/README.md

 =========
 I used couple of libraries to build this sample.

 	1. webapp2 - A lightweight Python web framework.
-Implements the features of RUI Routing, HTTP Request Handle. https://webapp-improved.appspot.com/
+Implements the techniques of RUI Routing, HTTP Request Handle. https://webapp-improved.appspot.com/

 	2. Jinja2 - It is a templating language.
-It handles the View feature of MVC. http://jinja.pocoo.org/docs/dev/
+It handles the View of MVC. http://jinja.pocoo.org/docs/dev/

-	3. Google App Engine - Implements the CRUD feature. https://cloud.google.com/appengine/docs/python/gettingstartedpython27/usingdatastore
+	3. Google App Engine - Implements the CRUD techniques. https://cloud.google.com/appengine/docs/python/gettingstartedpython27/usingdatastore